-Join Kacie Hultgren for an in-depth discussion in this video Jet technologies, part of Up and Running with 3D Printing.
+Join Kacie Hultgren for an in-depth discussion in this video Jet technologies, part of Learning 3D Printing.

 …Material jetting technology, works a lot like an inkjet printer.…This technology is often called by a…variety of brand names, including ProJet and Objet.…There's a large print head, that sweeps over the…build area, depositing small particles acrylic resin in thin layers.…The resin is then instantly cured with the UV light.…The print head can print in both plastic as well…as a separate support material.…This print was created on a ProJet printer with a clear polymer.…You can see the support material still left on the print.…

 It's melted away using heat later.…Other brands use a pressure washer to remove the support material.…Newer printers use a wide variety of plastics.…Transparent, opaque, rigid, flexible,…tough heat-resistant, and more.…And one of the strengths of this technology, is that in addition to…using more than one material, you can…actually mix them during the printing process.…Allowing for endless varieties in color, properties, and surface finish.…There are also a variety of medical grade plastics available.…

 - What can you make with a 3D printer?

 - Designing with 3D modeling and scanning